chromaui/polaris-react/documentation/guides/migrating-from-v3-to-v4.md

 ## Dependencies

 React/ReactDOM are peer dependencies of Polaris and have been bumped to 16.8.6 to enable the use of hooks.
-Use `yarn` or `npm` to install a recent version of react.
+Use `yarn` or `npm` to install a recent version of React.

 ```bash
 # yarn